OpenSource4You is a community actively contributing to large-scale open source software projects in Taiwan.

 AIP-82 Create references between triggers and assets #43666#

-This PR adds a many-to-many relationship between the asset
+This PR adds a many-to-many relationship between the asset and trigger tables (

 Many-to-Many Association Table).